Miles of Aisles: Content

 This was Mitchell's first tour with backing musicians; prior to this she had generally performed solo, and had never organized a tour with a band.
 She hired an already existing group, the jazz fusion band L.A.
 Express, members of which had appeared on her previous studio album, Court and Spark, the biggest commercial success of her career.
+The band accompany her on sides one and four; Mitchell performs solo on sides two and three.

 A track from this live album, "Big Yellow Taxi", was released as a single.
 Four years after the studio version had stalled at No. 67 on the Billboard Hot 100 as a single, this live version reached No. 24 on the Billboard Hot 100 charts, becoming Mitchell's fourth Top 40 hit single and third in a row.

 The album contains many of her best-known songs up to that time, but only one track derived from her recent album and neither of its two hit singles, "Help Me" and "Free Man in Paris".
 It also includes two brand new songs "Love Or Money" and "Jericho" – the latter of which she would record a studio version of for her 1977 album Don Juan's Reckless Daughter.
+There is no known studio version of "Love Or Money" which only ever seems to have been performed live.
 All tracks except two were recorded at the Universal Amphitheatre in Los Angeles, August 14 to 17, 1974.
-"Cactus Tree" was recorded at the Dorothy Chandler Pavilion on March 4, and "Real Good for Free" at the Berkeley Community Theater on March 2.
+"Cactus Tree" was recorded at the Dorothy Chandler Pavilion in the Los Angeles Music Center on March 4, and "Real Good for Free" at the Berkeley Community Theater on March 2.
 The cover photo was taken at the Pine Knob Music Theater in Clarkston, Michigan.

 Record World said of the single release of "Jericho" that it is "a solid musical successor to 'Big Yellow Taxi.'"